melg8/wow_issues/README.md

 Hmm i double checked this, and found spot near his head on right side - which produces this bug.
 It can be related to terrain difference, if he spawns your mount on same Z as himself, and you stay slightly above that you will get under floor texture. while all of your body still above it.
 Maybe if we move him a little so he stands where all surrounding area is flat it can fix it once and for all.

+## War mode doesnt give bonus gold on daily quests
+   - Original issue number: 6570
+   - Opened: 12:43 16/03/2024
+   - Status: Open

+### How to reproduce:
+Get lvl 60 take quest from Mystic Guay'Jin - they have base reward 50 copper for one quest and 20 silver for other quest.
+When you finish this quests while having warmode on - you just get 50 copper and 20 silver.
+All other quests give more than their base value in description due to warmode buff.

+## Glasshide basilisks continues cast of stun even out of range
+   - Original issue number: 6571
+   - Opened: 12:43 16/03/2024
+   - Status: Open

+### Describe the Issue:
+Glasshide basilisks will continue casting their stun ability even if you run out of melee range.
+After that animation played but no effect is applied to player.
+So they just waste this ability.
+They should stop casting if player out of range of ability, or this ability should have larger range to stun when you at distance from mob.

+## AV SHB can be captured thorugh the floor
+   - Original issue number: 6573
+   - Opened: 13:11 16/03/2024
+   - Status: Open

+### Describe the Issue:
+You can jump up to the weapons rack in the middle stairs section move camera out a bit and click to the flag which is on floor above you.
+Flag will still be captured.
+Here is example for DB south bunker. https://youtu.be/0FxQobQltYY

+## Menethil gifts quest works in 10 man strat ud
+   - Original issue number: 6574
+   - Opened: 14:09 16/03/2024
+   - Status: Open

+### Describe the Issue:
+Menethil gifts quest works in 10 man strat ud as i heard all quest related stuff should be blocked when 10 manning this raid.

+## Couldn't reproduce shows as black on black in main bugtracker page #6577
+   - Original issue number: 6577
+   - Opened: 14:09 16/03/2024
+   - Status: Open

+###  Describe the Issue:
+Couldn't reproduce tag - is unreadable on main page of bug tracker, and also it changes color if you get into issue itself

+Example how it looks here: https://ibb.co/3hGttFG

+### Select box in bug tracker are not user friendly #6578
+   - Original issue number: 6578
+   - Opened: 17:25 16/03/2024
+   - Status: Open

+### Describe the Issue:
+When you use any select box in bug tracker (for example for server choose) - if you miss one pixel to the left of box itself - it just closes whole thing, and not put choice in.
+Also left part of select box are blending in with background making it hard to distinguish.